 Enter the following LDAP server information for the LDAP directory to which you want to connect, and then click OK.

-After the installation, you can update these values if required on the Global Workflow preferences Web page.
+Note: If required, after the installation, you can update these values on the Global Workflow preferences Web page.

-See Also: The "Setting Up Oracle Workflow" section in Oracle Workflow Administrator's Guide for more information
+Refer to the "Setting Up Oracle Workflow" section in Oracle Workflow Administrator's Guide for more information.

-- LDAP Host Name: Enter the name of the host on which the Lightweight Directory Access Protocol (LDAP) directory isFT installed. - LDAP Non-SSL Port: Enter the port number that the host uses.
+- LDAP Host Name: Enter the name of the host on which the LDAP directory is installed. - LDAP Non-SSL Port: Enter the port number that the host uses.
 This port must not be a Secure Sockets Layer (SSL) port. - LDAP Admin Username: Enter the user name used to connect to the LDAP server.
 This user name must have write privileges and is required to bind to the LDAP directory.
 For example: